Toward Butler's conjecture: Introduction

-While studying quantum affine algebras and unipotent varieties, Lascoux, Leclerc, and Thibon introduced a $q$-analogue of a product of skew Schur functions, now called the \emph{LLT polynomials}.
-Lascoux, Leclerc, and Thibbon conjectured, and Grojnowski and Haiman proved the Schur positivity of LLT polynomial \cite{GH07}.
-In addition, Theorem~\ref{thm: HHL formula} can be translated to a (positive) LLT-expansion (indexed by tuples of ribbons) of the modified Macdonald polynomials.
+While studying quantum affine algebras and unipotent varieties, Lascoux, Leclerc, and Thibon introduced a $q$-analogue of a product of skew Schur functions, now called the \emph{LLT polynomials} \cite{LLT97}.
+Lascoux, Leclerc, and Thibon conjectured, and Grojnowski and Haiman proved, the Schur positivity of LLT polynomials \cite{GH07}.
+In addition, Theorem~\ref{thm: HHL formula} can be translated into a (positive) LLT-expansion (indexed by tuples of ribbons) of the modified Macdonald polynomials.
 Therefore, one can study the linear combinations of LLT polynomials to tackle the Schur positivity of $\I_{\lambda,\mu}[X;q,t]$.

-Recently, relations between linear combinations of LLT polynomials (called the LLT equivalence, see Section~\ref{Sec: Proof of Schur positivities}) are extensively studied in \cite{Lee21, HNY20, Mil19, AS22, Tom21}.
-After applying the column exchange rule and series of LLT equivalences, we obtain the following theorem.
+Recently, relations between linear combinations of LLT polynomials (called the LLT equivalence, see Section~\ref{Sec: Proof of Schur positivities}) have been extensively studied in \cite{Lee21, HNY20, Mil19, AS22, Tom21}.
+After applying the column exchange rule and a series of LLT equivalences, we obtain the following theorem: